MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/ios/index.md

 ## Handling the challenge
 The minimum requirement from the `SecurityCheckChallengeHandler` protocol is to implement the `handleChallenge` method, which prompts the user to provide the credentials.
 The `handleChallenge` method receives the challenge `JSON` as a `Dictionary`.

-> Learn more about the `SecurityCheckChallengeHandler` protocol in the user documentation.

 In this example, an alert prompts the using-mobilefirst-cli-to-manage-mobilefirst-artifacts to enter the PIN code:

 ```swift